joustava/CarND-Behavioral-Cloning-Project/README.md

 ├── .gitignore 						# configured as to not upload huge amount of unnecessary data ├── LICENSE
+├── Makefile							# helper targets for the make utility ├── assets								# contains trained models
+│   ├── plots							# plots of training results
+│   └── cameras						# camera img examples for writeup
-├── Makefile							# helper targets for the make utility ├── data									# this is not committed but compressed and uploaded to /opt │   ├── IMG								# camera images
+├── data									# this is not committed to this repo but compressed and uploaded to /opt │   ├── IMG								# camera images
 │   └── driving_log.csv		# sensor log
-├── models								# contains trained models
-│   └── .gitkeep
+├── models								# contains trained models temporarily before moving to e.g Dropbox │   └── .gitkeep
 ├── src										# Code to train and create models
 │   ├── augmentation.py
 │   ├── data.py
+│   ├── plotter.py
-│   ├── data_stream.py
+│   ├── predict.py
 │   └── model.py
 └── tools									# the original provided tools for simulation and recording
     ├── drive.py